ttasha123/Rice-AI-Farming-Project/README.md

-Here's an updated README with the specified repository link and added emojis for a more engaging look:

----

 # 🌾 Rice-AI Farming Project

 Welcome to the **Rice-AI Farming Project** repository!
 This Nuxt.js project is an AI-driven system developed to empower rice farmers with real-time, actionable insights for enhanced crop management. 🌱 This project is part of a Bachelor's degree in Applied Computer Technology.